Keyanswers/FMap-Function/Readme.md

 ## A function in R to create maps with the option to use shapefiles.

 This function provides a way to build maps, considering rivers and lakes.
-Six arguments are mandatory; however, there are enough options to customize the end product.
+Seven arguments are mandatory; however, there are enough options to customize the final product.
 This function can save you time even if you use all arguments.

 Mandatory arguments
+sphs = list() # the empty list is required.
 Lon1: The lower value of the x-axis.
 Lon2: The higher value of the x-axis.
 Lat1: The lower value of the y-axis.